What are Porcelain Veneers and How are they Applied?

 Pain Considerations and Aftercare

-For those interested in more detailed information about the veneer process and what to expect, they can refer to our article on what to expect during a dental veneer procedure?.
-Additionally, patients curious about how veneers address dental imperfections like gaps can learn more at can veneers fix gaps in your teeth?.
+For more detailed information about the veneer process and what to expect, refer to our article on what to expect during a dental veneer procedure.
+Patients curious about how veneers address dental imperfections like gaps can learn more at can veneers fix gaps in your teeth.

 Types of Veneers